cu-cit-cloud-team/az-common-alert-endpoint/README.md

 # ct-az-common-alert-endpoint

-Azure Function for an HTTP endpoint to receive Azure Monitor alerts using the Common Alert Schema
+Azure Function for an HTTP endpoint to receive Azure Monitor alerts that use the Common Alert Schema

 | Branch | Status | CI/CD Build Trigger |
 | --- | --- | --- |